tldr-pages/tldr/pages/common/quilt.md

 `quilt add {{path/to/file}}`

-- After you have edited the file, refresh the current patch with your changes:
+- After editing the file, refresh the current patch with the changes:

 `quilt refresh`